-- 6. Loosen the rear idler shaft bolt. - Loosen the locknuts.
+- 6. Loosen the rear idler shaft bolt. - 7.
+Loosen the locknuts.

 - 8. Tighten or loosen the track adjusting screws to provide equal adjustment on both sides of the track. - 9.
-Repeat the measurement on the other side of the track.

-TIP: Check more frequently when the snowmobile is new.

-- 10. Start the engine and slowly rotate the track at least five revolutions.
+Repeat the measurement on the other side of the track. - TIP: Check more frequently when the snowmobile is new or if studs are installed. - 10.
+Remove the weight.
+Start the engine and slowly rotate the track at least five revolutions.
 Let the track come to a stop (do not apply brakes). - 11.
-Check track alignment (see page 100) and adjust as necessary. - 12.
+Check track alignment (see page 133) and adjust as necessary. - 12.
 Tighten the locknuts. - 13.
-Tighten the idler shaft bolts. - 14.
-Tighten idler shaft bolts to 35 ft. lbs.
-(47.5 Nm).
+Tighten idler shaft bolts to 35 ft-lbs (47.5 Nm).

-MAINTENANCE Track Maintenance

-Track Alignment
+Track Maintenance Track Alignment